 The announcement came just a year after new tax-free savings allowances which had meant the Isa had been predicted by some to be on its last legs.

 The Lifetime Isa targets the under 40s and is a two-pronged attempt to get people saving for their first home and for their retirement.

-It's a new, fourth type of Isa that - within the limits of your annual allowance, which will be £20,000 in the 2017-18 tax year - you can open as well as a Cash Isa, Stocks and Shares Isa and/or an Innovative Finance Isa; read more about the tax-free benefits of this in our beginners' guide to Isas.
+It's a new, fourth type of Isa that - within the limits of your annual allowance, which is £20,000 in the 2017-18 tax year - you can open as well as a Cash Isa, Stocks and Shares Isa and/or an Innovative Finance Isa; read more about the tax-free benefits of this in our beginners' guide to Isas.

 Funds within the Lifetime Isa can be cash and/or stocks and shares; it's not yet clear whether they could also be peer-to-peer investments.

 It's known that Lifetime Isas can only be opened if you’re between the ages of 18 and 40, and that you can then continue to pay into them until the age of 50.

 Accounts will be limited to one per person - which means a first-time buyer couple could use an Isa apiece to buy a shared first home.

 With a Lifetime Isa, you’ll be able to save up to £4,000 each year and receive a 25% bonus from the government on what you put in – so in some respects it works in a similar fashion to the Help to Buy Isa announced in the 2015 Budget.

 You can save more than the £4,000, but you’ll only earn your chosen Isa’s interest rate, without the bonus.
 Remember, though, that all the interest will be tax free.

 The savings can then be accessed, either when you buy your first home, or at retirement.